hector6298/kafka_stream_etl_dashboard/README.md

 It will launch everything for you. **Please allow some minutes so that the Docker images are built and run**.
 Be patient!
 Depending on your internet connection and machine, it can vary from 4 to 10 minutes the first time.
-After the Docker images are built, it takes less than one minute.

 After the services are deployed, visit the following sites: